Fact: sewing beginners often don’t know what “bias” exactly stands for…

 - Consider carefully all bias properties listed above while deciding if cut a pattern piece in bias or in grain, because sometimes you’ll need to stabilize a bias-cut fabric to avoid annoying wrinkles and bumps (as if buttons/buttonholes and/or zippers, or pockets are involved);

-- When a pattern(maker) asks you to cut a piece on bias, often it’s because this particular piece has to drape softly or stretch just a little.
+- When a pattern(maker) asks you to cut a piece on the bias, often it’s because this particular piece has to drape softly or stretch just a little.
 If you ignore this, you could end with a completely different result from what’s shown on your pattern’s cover!

-- A pattern cut on bias is often designed without darts, because it takes advantage of your bias-cut fabric’s natural stretch to add ease and fit well: cutting on grain will likely leave you with a garment you can’t wear at all!
+- A pattern cut on the bias is often designed without darts, because it takes advantage of your bias-cut fabric’s natural stretch to add ease and fit well: cutting on grain will likely leave you with a garment you can’t wear at all!

-Ok, let’s go practical!
+Ok, let’s go practically!
 Here are my

 best tips for sewing with bias-cut fabric:

 …or it will lose its shape: allow the pattern piece to keep its natural shape!

 Remember that a fabric cut on the bias is more elastic than the same fabric cut on grain, so, when you pull it, it extends: